8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 4. this money has about a 17 year incubation period, and
 5. the market is still consistently going down from week-to-week.

-I'm starting to reconsider what I consider trying to time the market to be; [more on that below](#timing-the-market).
+I'm starting to reconsider what constitutes market timing for me; [more on that below](#timing-the-market).

 ### Day 12 results

 Went with the 10, 20, 30, 40 again; I didn’t contribute to the total stock market or the S&P 500 funds since the orders executed last pat paycheck, which was unexpected.

-Going to convert to a one week interval from here until out of cash.
+The market closed up, so, this seems like a good time to try the other setup.

+2 of the 8 orders executed; the ones at the current market price.

+### Day 13 results

+Went with the 15, 35, 50 this time since the market closed up during day 12.

 ## Closing M1 Finance